ChrisBuilds/terminaltexteffects/README.md

 #### Effects
  * Beams.
 Light beams travel across the output area and illuminate the characters behind them.
  * Overflow.
 The input text is scrambled by row and repeated randomly, scrolling up the terminal, before eventually displaying in the correct order.
- * OrbitingVolley.
-Characters fire from launcher which orbit output area.
+ * OrbittingVolley.
+Characters fire from launchers which orbit the output area.
  * Spotlights.
 Spotlights search the text area, illuminating characters, before converging in the center and expanding.

 #### Engine